willgearty/size-dispersion/README.md

 ‘Human impacts indirectly drive mammal body size homogenization among communities’ William Gearty, Lawrence H. Uricchio, and S. Kathleen Lyons

+## Before running the code
-Before running these R scripts, we suggest that you download this folder and set it as your R working directory.
+Before running this R script, we suggest that you download this folder and set it as your R working directory.
 Required data files should then load when called in each script, and plot files will save within the same folder.
-Note that some data must be downloaded separately before the analyses can be performed (see below).
+Note that some data must be downloaded separately before the analyses can be performed ([see below](#data)).

+## Running the code
+Run `mammal_variance.R` to perform all analyses and produce all plots from the manuscript.
+Note that the analyses can take a few days to run completely.

 ## Required R packages
 Unless otherwise stated, the following packages can all be installed from CRAN: